confluentforms/google-sheet-to-json/README.md

 ## Warning

 Google Spreadsheets have problems if the formatting of the spreadsheet is off even a little bit.
 No empty rows!

+It doesn't actually convert it to a JSON string, but an Object as if it were JSON, title is misleading I know :dizzy_face:.